Check your eligibility or current voucher

 If you have private health insurance, your policy might offer rebates for hearing services and devices provided by a private audiologist or audiometrists.

-If your hearing loss affects your ability to use a standard telephone handset you may be eligible for the Telstra Disability Equipment Program.
+If your hearing loss affects your ability to use a standard telephone handset you may:

 See a list of organisations that provide information and support.